-The use of evolutionary computation is well established as a means for searching the infinite space of procedural texture formulae 10.
-Genetic algorithms are well-adapted to this task, as the abstract concept of chromosomal "building block" seems to correlate well with the visual characteristics found within terms of a texture formula.
+The use of evolutionary computation is well established as a means for searching the infinite space of procedural texture formulae ^{13, 15)}.
+Genetic algorithms are well-adapted to this task, as the abstract concept of chromosomal "building block" correlates well with the visual characteristics found within terms of a texture formula.
 Texture formulae can be implemented as tree-based programs, which can then be subjected to crossover and mutation operators as used in genetic programming.
 Most texture evolution systems are interactive, and rely on a human being to perform fitness selection on candidate textures.
 This overcomes the complexity of automatic texture evaluation.
 A combination of user-directed selection, mutation and refinement lets these systems converge on a texture formula that satisfies some aesthetic requirements.

-A few systems, such as Genshade 7) and Gentropy 18), perform automatic texture analyses.
+A few systems, such as Genshade 8) and Gentropy 21), perform automatic texture analyses.
 A fitness function tests how closely a candidate texture shares colours, patterns, and other features with a target texture.
 These feature tests perform fairly basic image analyses, since it is a practical necessity that fast and efficient tests be used in an evolutionary environment.
-The most accurate analyses of images would use sophisticated computer vision technology, which is too slow to be practical, and an open research problem anyway.
+The most accurate analyses of images would use sophisticated computer vision technology, which is too slow to be practical, and largely an open research problem.

-The Genshade system evolves Renderman shaders 7).
-Chromosomes take the form of directed acyclic graphs, which are akin to the S-expression trees used in conventional genetic programming 8).
-Nodes of these graphs are references to Renderman shader primitives, which are high-level texture generation functions 15).
+The Genshade system evolves Renderman shaders 8).
+Chromosomes take the form of directed acyclic graphs, which are akin to the S-expression trees used in conventional genetic programming 9).
+Nodes of these graphs are references to Renderman shader primitives, which are high-level texture generation functions 18).
 Genshade applies lumination, colour, and wavelet analyses to candidate textures, and attempts to match these scores with counterpart analyses performed on target textures.
 Multiple parallel populations are used, to promote genetic diversity.
 Genshade can be run in automatic or interactive modes.

-Gentropy uses strictly automatic texture evolution18).
+Gentropy uses strictly automatic texture evolution21).
 Unlike Genshade's high-level texture language, Gentropy uses a lower-level set of texture generators, such as basic mathematical operators, and noise and turbulence effects.
-A suite of different image feature tests is available, ranging from simple pixel-to-pixel colour matches, to higher-level wavelet shape matching.
+A suite of different image feature tests is available, ranging from simple pixel-topixel colour matches, to higher-level wavelet shape matching.
 Although each feature test by itself is not a satisfactory nor adequate metric for image matching, a combination of different tests often gives impressive results.
 Nevertheless, sometimes the most pleasing results are those that do not necessarily have the highest fitness score.
-Hence the notion of an "optimal solution" is not entirely pertinent in this problem domain.
+Hence the notion of an "optimal solution" is not entirely pertinent in this problem domain (although the target image itself would result in a perfect score on all the measures).
+Nevertheless, the use of feature-test scores within an evolutionary algorithm is still useful, for without such guidance during search, the user would be presented with a myriad of textures that bear no resemblance to the target texture.